mc095/contest-platform/README.md

 ## 🤝 Contributing

-We love contributions!
-Check out our [Contributing Guide](CONTRIBUTING.md) to get started.
+i love contributions! clone the repo and build some strong features. this'll help.

 ## 📞 Contact